mrYakamoto/design-drill-method-chaining/README.md

 ### Release 1: Refactor for Clarity
 The code in the `squared_primes` method has been condensed down to one difficult-to-read line.
 Refactor the convoluted code within the method so that it reads more smoothly.
 When we're done, it should be much clearer what the method is doing.

+## Conclusion
+Method chaining is one tool that we can use to write readable, elegant code.
+In addition to writing code that works, we should always aim to write high quality code.
+As we proceed through challenges at Dev Bootcamp, we should look through our code for refactoring opportunities and then take the time to refactor our solutions to be more readable.
+With purposeful practice we can begin to naturally write readable Ruby-like code.